-Example letters from Primary and Secondary Schools
+Example letters from primary and secondary schools

-[.style-intro] Need inspiration on how to engage parents in change?
-Here's a collection of real letters from schools that have communicated policy change and its impact, built parental buy-in, and supported healthy digital habits at home every step of the way.[.style-intro]
+[.style-intro]Need inspiration on how to engage parents in change?
+Here's a collection of letters from schools that have communicated a ‘no-smartphone-on-site’ policy, built parental buy-in, and supported healthy digital habits at home every step of the way.[.style-intro]

 Primary schools

-[.style-link]Birkenhead Junior School[.style-link]
+[.style-link]BHSA Junior School[.style-link]

 Letter outlining the positive impact of the school’s smartphone-free policy approach one year on, showcasing results from their student survey.